 Cost of living in Tanzania

 Despite the relatively low cost of living, eating Western food, frequenting fine dining restaurants, and luxury travel within the country can be costly.
-Taking local transport and shopping at local grocery stores are two ways in which expats can decrease their cost of living in Tanzania.
+Taking local transport and shopping at local grocery shops are two ways in which expats can decrease their cost of living in Tanzania.

 Expat families and children in Tanzania